jbeder/yaml-cpp/README.md

 5. To clean up, just remove the `build` directory.

+# Qt wrapper

+You can use this [gist](https://gist.github.com/brcha/d392b2fe5f1e427cc8a6) to your project to add basic *Qt* type support.

 # Recent Release #

 [yaml-cpp 0.6.0](https://github.com/jbeder/yaml-cpp/releases/tag/yaml-cpp-0.6.0) has been released!
 This release requires C++11, and no longer depends on Boost.